vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Attach container *id* and execute command *cmd* within a shell. stdin/stdout/stderr of *cmd* is piped to your current shell.

+`ct set hostname` *id* *hostname*
+  Set container hostname.
+Depending on distribution, the hostname is configured within the container and an entry is added to `/etc/hosts`.
+The hostname is configured on every container start.

 `ct set nesting` *id* `enabled`|`disabled` Allow/disallow LXC nesting for container *id*.
 The container needs to be restarted for the change to take effect.

+`ct unset hostname` *id*
+  Unset container hostname. `osctld` will not touch the container's hostname anymore.

 `ct su` *id*
   Switch to the user of container *id* and cd to its LXC home.
 The shell